Table of Contents

 3. Register your Domain

-As you secure your domain name, you have to register your domain from a domain registrar like Godaddy, Bigrock, etc. You have to enter your details like name, address, email, phone number etc. When it gets registered, you receive an email for confirmation.
+Next on our ecommerce business checklist is domain.
+To secure your domain name, you would need to register it from a domain registrar like Godaddy, Bigrock, etc, enter your details like name, address, email, phone number etc. When it gets registered, you receive an email for confirmation.

 You can register your domain on your own by filling out the appropriate business paperwork from the IRS yourself.